-Your water will remain safe, meeting all standards set by the Drinking Water Inspectorate.
+Your water will remain safe, meeting all water quality standards.
 For any medical conditions, we recommend that you consult your medical professional for advice.

 Advice on keeping reptiles, fish or aquatic species

 If you keep reptiles, fish or aquatic species, it's recommended to test at each and every water change to help understand what treatment you may need to carry out and continue to carry out regular monitoring.
 You can use our water quality register to see how the water chemistry for your area changes over time, but please remember that the data is always slightly behind and illustrates the typical value over a 12-month period.
 We also recommend that you speak to an expert or pet shop for any further advice.